WyahidBadri/react-assessment/pokeapp.md

 # PokéApp

-Over the next two days, you will be building a Pokémon app in **React** using this super neat, super free [PokeApi](https://pokeapi.co/)!
+Over the next three days, you will be building a Pokémon app in **React** using this super neat, super free [PokeApi](https://pokeapi.co/)!

 ## Here's your mockup: